-The Mayapple (Podophyllum peltatum) plant gets its common name from the fact that they bloom and set fruit around May every year.
+The Mayapple (Podophyllum peltatum) plant gets its common name from the fact that it blooms and sets fruit around May every year.
 They are widespread in the Eastern US in plant zone 3-8.
 They are usually encountered in large colonies in the spring before they go dormant during the summer heat.

 The leaves remain curled around the stem until the plant is almost to its full height before they unfurl.
 The stems may produce a single leaf or two leaves.